 |Log Entry Descriptor||application-logs||Describes what an individual log entry looks like.|

 |Quota Descriptor||quotas||Describes what an individual quota looks like.|

 Here’s an example metric descriptor:

-metrics: - name: request_count kind: COUNTER value: INT64 displayName: "Request Count" description: Request count by source, target, service, and code labels: source: STRING target: STRING service: STRING responseCode: INT64
+metrics: - name: request_count kind: COUNTER value: INT64 displayName: "Request Count" description: Request count by source, destination, service, and code labels: source: STRING destination: STRING service: STRING responseCode: INT64

 The above is declaring that the system can produce metrics called